openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/arkui-cj/cj-menu-menuitem.md

 public func selectIcon(value: ResourceStr): This
 ```

-**Function:** Sets the icon to display when the menu item is selected.
+**Function:** Sets whether to display the selected icon when the menu item is selected.

 **System Capability:** SystemCapability.ArkUI.ArkUI.Full